A new perspective on renormalization: the scattering transformation: Calculation of effective action

 where

 and

 This action includes the effects of the quantum fluctuations along the path.
-We separate the effective action into two parts, the original action, $S_0$, and the quantum fluctuation part, $S_1$, so that
+Separate the effective action into two parts, the original action, $S_0$, and the quantum fluctuation part, $S_1$, of order $\hbar$ so that

 We also expand $\varphi(\lambda)$ about $\psi(\lambda)$ so that